isaac-mason/arancini/packages/arancini/README.md

 world.registerSystem(MovementSystem, priority);
 ```

-### Advanced

-#### Registering components after creating the world

-Components must be registered with the world before they can be used.
-You can register components after the world is initialised with `world.registerComponents`, but doing so will cause a small performance hit as internal data structures need to be updated.

 #### Required system queries

-System queries can be marked as 'required', meaning that the system will only be updated if the query has at least one result.
+System queries can be marked as 'required', which will cause `onUpdate` to only be called if the query has at least one result.

 ```ts
 class ExampleSystem extends System {